Top 10 Biggest Mosques In Nigeria

 2. Abuja National Mosque

-Taking the first place on our list is Nigeria’s national mosque.
+Taking the second place on our list is Nigeria’s national mosque.
 The Abuja National Mosque was built in 1984 and is located on Independence Avenue.
 You can get to this destination from anywhere from Zone 10 to Wuse Zone 3.

 The mosque is known to be one of the most beautiful and well-constructed mosque in Nigeria and it gets this commendation for a reason.
 Its golden dome glitters in the sun showcasing its beauty and architectural marvel.
 The mosque also features four minarets and amazing interior décor.